 The trend of traveling abroad for affordable healthcare came to a screeching halt with the recent outbreak of Coronavirus.
 This phenomenon is called medical tourism, where thousands of medical travelers from the United States, Canada, and across the globe for less costly medical services.

 How will the Coronavirus COVID-19 pandemic change the medical tourism industry?
 Here is what patients and providers need to know…

-Thousands were recently forced to cancel trips due to COVID-19 pandemic, according to a report by Patients Beyond Borders.1 Patients who planned to go abroad to receive affordable medical and dental procedures are cancelling or postponing their trips due to the Coronavirus outbreak.
+Thousands were recently forced to cancel trips due to the COVID-19 pandemic, according to a report by Patients Beyond Borders.1 The patients who planned to go abroad to receive affordable medical and dental procedures are canceling or postponing their trips due to the Coronavirus outbreak.